Get Schooled

 1. Situation: First, take a step back and assess the situation.
 What is going on in your life right now, and what challenges do you anticipate facing in college?

-2. Self: Next, think about how your personal characteristics, such as your gender, race, or socioeconomic background, may impact your relation to the new setting based on your lived experience.
-This can help you develop a better understanding of your own needs and strengths.
+2. Self: Next, think about how your personal characteristics, such as your gender, race, or socioeconomic background may impact your relation to your new surroundings.
+This can help you better understand your needs and strengths.

 3. Social Support: Now, think about what social supports you currently have access to, particularly when you are in need of help.

-4. Strategies: Lastly, consider what coping strategies you know of, and use.
-Can you find ways to creatively manage your stress and anxiety in this new environment?
+4. Strategies: Lastly, consider what coping strategies you know of and use.
+Can you find ways to manage your stress and anxiety in this new environment?
 If not, what do you need to accomplish this?

-Remember that everyone's experience of transition is unique, and there is no one-size-fits-all approach.
-However, by paying attention to these 4 S's, individuals can develop a deeper understanding of their own needs and resources, and create a plan for success in their new situation.
+Everyone's experience with transition is unique, and there is no one-size-fits-all approach.
+However, by paying attention to these 4 S's, you can develop a deeper understanding of your needs and resources, and create a plan for success.

 Explore your goals